 Procedures

-To recharge a battery pack, connect the AC adaptor to the DC IN 19V jack and plug the other end into a working outlet - the DC IN/Battery indicator will glow amber while the battery is being charged.
+To recharge a battery pack, connect the AC adaptor to the DC IN 19V jack and plug the other end into a working outlet.
+The DC IN/Battery indicator glows amber while the battery is being charged.

 Charging Time